Makoto no Michi: Beliefs and practices

+Makoto Ōkami is the central deity of the universe in Makoto no Michi.
+The religion's official symbol is a circle with a point in the middle.

 Divine revelations

 Makoto no Michi practices the receiving of divine revelations (神示, shinji) (お伝え), in which a spirit medium (神伝え人) under divine possession works together with a spirit mediator known as a saniwa (審神者) (サニワ), along with various ritual assistants (see also chinkon kishin).

 Geography

 Makoto no Michi's sacred geography is derived from that of Oomoto founder Onisaburo Deguchi's Reikai Monogatari, in which Japan is viewed as a model (雛形, hinagata) or microcosm of the world.
 Hokkaido is viewed as the equivalent of North America, Honshu as Eurasia, Shikoku as Australia, Kyushu as Africa, and Taiwan as South America; these equivalences stem from their common mythical origins during the creation of the world.
 The geographic equivalents of the main Japanese islands and Taiwan with the world's continents are identical in both Oomoto and Makoto no Michi.
-For comparison, Oomoto's headquarters in Ayabe has a garden with islands that represent the same set of islands and continents.
+For comparison, Oomoto's headquarters in Ayabe has a garden with islands that represent the same set of islands and continents; the garden is centered around an artificial lake called Kinryūkai (金竜海) (lit.
+'Golden Dragon Sea')..

 For mountains and lakes, equivalents include: